Goal: Increase the number of globally competitive innovative products and services produced in rural and/or distressed Kansas communities and regions

 Business differentiation and growth occur when opportunity intersects with ideas and the capacity to respond with innovative products and services.
 Some small rural businesses are able to connect with opportunities from around the world while others fail to make the connections necessary to sustain meaningful growth in global markets.
 Businesses in distressed or rural regions are especially apt to lack the informal networks necessary to keep up to date on new and disruptive ideas or opportunities.
 The challenge for many small rural companies and the communities and regions they support is creating an environment that transcends geographic isolation, discovers new markets, innovates openly and fosters global competitiveness to increase the probability of being at the intersection of great ideas and new opportunities.

-The Advanced Manufacturing Institute (AMI) at Kansas State University and its state and regional partners in partnership with the US Department of Commerce’s Economic Development Administration (EDA) are building Innovate Kansas.
+The Technology Development Institute (TDI) at Kansas State University and its state and regional partners in partnership with the US Department of Commerce’s Economic Development Administration (EDA) are building Innovate Kansas.
 The innovation network will help businesses and communities build networks to connect to opportunities in order to significantly multiply the capability of Kansas businesses to innovate and grow in rural and isolated areas.The network will act as an opportunity catalyst, boundary spanner, and connector for rural and/or distressed Kansas companies, communities, and regions wishing to compete in regional, national, and global markets with innovative technology-based goods and services.

 Objectives: The proposed network will accomplish the following objectives: